-By default, the standard root filesystem is mounted read-only.
-Therefore you cannot create files unless you go to a directory like /tmp that is located in a RAM disk.
+By default, the standard Buildroot root filesystem is mounted read-only and the Yocto root filesystem is mounted read-write.
+For read-only root filesystems you can not create files unless you go to a directory like /tmp that is located in a RAM disk.
 This is to make the system as stable as possible.
 If the root filesystem is mounted read-only, it is usually no problem to just switch off the power.
+So you have to be more careful on Yocto.